daotrungkien/mysql-modern-cpp/README.md

 	else cout << "No max weight value" << endl;

-Example showing how to getting back multiple typed values in a row:
+Example showing how to getting back multiple typed values in a row, optional type is also used to handle nullable values:

 	auto res = my.query("select id, name, weight from person where id = %d", 3);